omec-project/upf/docs/INSTALL.md

     sudo update-grub
     ```
 * Update mode for devices: `dpdk`, `af_xdp` or `af_packet` in [`scripts/docker_setup.sh`](../scripts/docker_setup.sh), along with device details
-  - If planning to use DPDK, the [Installation: DPDK mode](#installation-dpdk-mode) section provides all the details
+  - If planning to use DPDK, the [Configuration: DPDK mode](#configuration-dpdk-mode) section provides all the details

-## Installation Simulation mode
+## Configuration: Simulation mode

-To install the UPF in simulation mode, the following changes are required:
+To configure/install the UPF in simulation mode, the following changes are required:

 1. Enable sim mode in configuration file